ejwillemse/BAN313/chapter1.md

 n <- nrow(product_comparison)
 n

-# 4) Use the sample distribution and number of samples to determine if the noraml condition has been met.
+# 4) Use the sample distribution and number of samples to determine if the normal condition has been met.
 Assign your TRUE or FALSE answer to:  normalConditionMet

 normalConditionMet <- TRUE